-Treatment for SAD has focused chiefly on winter SAD, but some treatment methods apply to those suffering from summer SAD.
-Below are a list of some of the most common treatments.
+Treatment for Seasonal Depression has focused chiefly on winter SAD, but some treatment methods apply to those suffering from summer SAD.
+Below is a list of some of the most common treatments.

-As many people diagnosed with SAD have low vitamin D levels, doctors may prescribe vitamin D supplementation.
-It is vital to follow your doctor’s prescription for taking vitamin D, as too much can be as harmful as too little.
+Many people diagnosed with SAD have low vitamin D levels, so doctors may prescribe vitamin D supplements.
+Following your doctor’s prescription for taking vitamin D is vital, as too much can be as harmful as too little.

 Vitamin D is known as Calciferol and is a fat-soluble vitamin.
-This means that it should be taken with the consumption of a meal containing fats to maximise the uptake.
+This means it should be taken with a meal containing fats to maximise the uptake.

-Vitamin D is stored in fat in our body and is slowly released as it is needed.
+Vitamin D is stored in fat in our body and is slowly released as needed.

 Selective Serotonin Reuptake Inhibitors (SSRI) are medications that increase the availability of serotonin in the body.
 There are numerous SSRI medicines, and your doctor will assist you in prescribing the best one for you.

-- It may take some time to find the SSRI best suited to your body.
+- Finding the SSRI best suited to your body may take some time.
 If one is not working, return to your doctor and try another.

-- SSRIs take a minimum of two weeks to begin showing an effect on mood, and this can extend to up to four weeks.
+- SSRIs take at least two weeks to begin showing an effect on mood, which can extend to up to four weeks.

 - SSRIs should be taken for at least three to six months to prevent relapse.

-- SSRIs may cause side effects which you find difficult to live with.
+- SSRIs may cause side effects that you find difficult to live with.
 Contact your doctor to discuss the medication.